 Avoid a lack of resources

 The tech market has changed significantly over the years.
 Meaning that talent and skill set have also grown.
-Companies need to adjust to selling their job opening rather than engineers selling their expertise.
-It's a buyer's market.
-A lack of resources can be detrimental to your tech hiring efforts.
+Companies need to adjust to selling their job opening rather than software engineers selling their expertise.
+It’s a buyer’s market.
+A lack of resources can be detrimental to your technical hiring efforts.

-If you want to recruit good tech talent, then make an impression with your hiring process.
+If you want to recruit good tech talent, then make an impression with your technical hiring process that includes an effective technical assessment platform to save both you and your hiring team’s time in screening and weeding out candidates.

-First, make it optional to employees.
-You only need to involve the people who want to be involved — this can help shape the perception of your company greatly.
+First, make the process optional to employees.
+You only need to involve the people who want to and need to be involved such as someone from software engineering for the technical assessment portion — this can help shape the perception of your company greatly.
 Participants will be enthusiastic and give prospective employees more of a feel for your company because they will be more engaged.